rust-lang/rust/src/librustc/ty/README.md

 ### Allocating and working with types

-Rust types are represented using the `ty::Ty<'tcx>` type.
+Rust types are represented using the `Ty<'tcx>` defined in the `ty` module (not to be confused with the `Ty` struct from [the HIR]).
 This is in fact a simple type alias for a reference with `'tcx` lifetime:

 ```rust
 pub type Ty<'tcx> = &'tcx TyS<'tcx>;
 ```

-The `TyS` struct defines the actual details of how a type is represented.
-The most interesting part of it is the `sty` field, which contains an enum that lets us test what sort of type this is.
-For example, it is very common to see code that tests what sort of type you have that looks roughly like so:
+[the HIR]: ../hir/README.md

+You can basically ignore the `TyS` struct -- you will basically never access it explicitly.
+We always pass it by reference using the `Ty<'tcx>` alias -- the only exception I think is to define inherent methods on types.
+Instances of `TyS` are only ever allocated in one of the rustc arenas (never e.g. on the stack).

+One common operation on types is to **match** and see what kinds of types they are.
+This is done by doing `match ty.sty`, sort of like this:

 ```rust
 fn test_type<'tcx>(ty: Ty<'tcx>) {